aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-form-fields/_index.md

 Form fields are a particular case of Word fields that allows "interaction" with the user.
 Form fields in Microsoft Word include textbox, combo box and checkbox. **DocumentBuilder** provides special methods to insert each type of form field into the document: **DocumentBuilder.insert_text_input**, **DocumentBuilder.insert_check_box**, and **DocumentBuilder.insert_combo_box**.
 Note that if you specify a name for the form field, then a bookmark is automatically created with the same name.
 The code example given below shows how to insert a combobox form field into a document.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_form_fields-InsertFormFields.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-working_with_form_fields-InsertFormFields.py" >}}

 #### Inserting a Text Input